Copyright © by the submitter. All rights reserved.

 Place of death: Alcorn Co., MS

-Father: Unknown GRIFFIN
+Father: unknown GRIFFIN

 Mother: Elizabeth BREGMAN